DAH746/awsServerlessCompressImagestoS3/README.md

 Current Issues:
     - IAM policy for Lambda function to use S3 had to be created manually and attached via ARN in Terraform code.
-    - Timeout of LAmbda function is set at 3 seconds and is not changed via the timeout function in the Lambda function blovk even though this is set to 15s
+    - Timeout of Lambda function is set at 3 seconds and is not changed via the timeout function in the Lambda function block even though this is set to 15s.
+This means that after the lambda function is created, the timeout has to be changed maunally on the aws management console to 15 seconds.